Kyle Tucker Player Props: Astros vs. Mets

 Kyle Tucker At The Plate

-- Tucker has had an RBI in 28 games this season (39.4%), including 11 multi-RBI outings (15.5%).
-He has also driven in three or more of his team's runs in two contests.
+- In 38.9% of his games this season, Tucker has had at least one RBI.
+He's picked up more than one in 15.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.